Danny Phantom: Urban Jungle

-Danny Phantom: Urban Jungle is a video game for the Game Boy Advance and Nintendo DS handhelds.
+Danny Phantom: Urban Jungle is a side-scrolling video game developed by Altron and published by THQ for the Game Boy Advance and Nintendo DS handhelds.
 It is based on the episode "Urban Jungle" from the Nickelodeon television series Danny Phantom and is the second video game for the series, after Danny Phantom: The Ultimate Enemy.
 Players play the role of Danny Phantom in his adventure to save Amity Park from various villains from the show.

 Story

 Danny, Sam, and Tucker are preparing a movie night when Undergrowth appears and shakes Fentonworks with an earthquake.
 Danny is unable to defeat Undergrowth, and heads into the Ghost Zone to search for a way to defeat him.
-In the Ghost Zone he meets Frostbite, who teaches Danny how to use ice powers.
+In the Ghost Zone, he meets Frostbite, who teaches Danny how to use ice powers.